 In a cancel culture, there is no room for forgiveness, grace, moral growth and reconciliation.
 At least in the minds of the mob, the wrongdoing is “unpardonable”.
 Even after Amy Cheong left Singapore, people continued to track her down and harass her at her home and online, and she was still receiving nasty messages years after her offensive remarks.
 She has been – in her words – “punished over and over again” for her error.

 Where legal or moral norms are contested, attempts to “cancel” others on such bases risk heightening societal polarisation and division into opposing identity groups.
 This is characteristic of the “culture wars” that the Government has cautioned against, where opposing groups try to “brow beat and shut up opponents”.
+Such tactics not only stifle constructive dialogue and the exchange of ideas, but also exacerbate societal divides.
+Instead of resorting to cancelling or silencing others, it is crucial to engage in respectful and open-minded discussions in order to better understand and address the societal impacts of racial tensions.
+Only through such dialogue can we hope to bridge the divides and work towards a more cohesive and inclusive society.

 Cultivating a Better Culture